Here is the Stark automotive FAQ, split into three main sections:

 Who do you recommend for mapping work?

 Most other good rolling road operators will be able to map a converted car.
 We recommend you check that they have experience of mapping Honda engines with the Hondata system; this is much more important than whether they have experience with Lotus cars.
-We recommend CPL Racing, Eurospec and TDi North in the UK.
+In the UK, we recommend Racecal, CPL Racing and TDi North.

 Are there any differences to the way an Elise drives or feels with a Honda engine?